-Sitting Beach Volleyball brings together the worldwide popularity of Sitting Volleyball with the fantastic fun and vigour that beach sports bring – it’s a young sport which is developing all the time within ParaVolley.
+Sitting beach volleyball brings together the worldwide popularity of Sitting Volleyball with the fantastic fun and vigour that beach sports bring.

 All athletes with physical impairments are eligible to compete at the international level, provided they go through the Classification process (see ‘Who Can Play’).
 Many players are athletes who are amputees.
 In addition, one player on each team may have ‘minimal impairment’, which means their impairment may appear minimal but it may prevent them from competing in the conventional version of the sport.
 These injuries could include anterior cruciate ligament damage or missing fingers.